chenx820/chenx820.github.io/content/projects/001-introducing-bugvilla.md

 src: //github.com/chenx820/BugVilla

 info:
-  idea:
+  abstract:
-    The main idea of BugVilla was to make an universal bug tracker where people can interact and discuss with each other about any bug and effective management of bugs.
+    The main abstract of BugVilla was to make an universal bug tracker where people can interact and discuss with each other about any bug and effective management of bugs.
-  tech: [Reactjs, Nodejs, Mongodb]
+  collaborators: [Reactjs, Nodejs, Mongodb]
 ---

 - Live Demo: https://bugvilla.herokuapp.com/